JasonShao55/JasonShao55/README.md

 :books:	I have a **_Master of Science in Computer Science at [UC San Diego](https://cse.ucsd.edu/)_**.

-🔭 I hold a bachelor's degree in computer science and graduated with honors.
-I have also studied computer science and artificial intelligence at [University of Edinburgh](https://www.ed.ac.uk/informatics).

-📫 I have worked in [ASML](https://www.asml.com/en) and [SenseTime](https://www.sensetime.com/en) as a software engineer intern, and at [BAAI](https://www.baai.ac.cn/english.html) as a data science intern.
+📫 I have worked in [ASML](https://www.asml.com/en) as a software engineer intern, and at [BAAI](https://www.baai.ac.cn/english.html) as a data science intern.

 🌱 I’m currently seeking internships any time before December 2024, and full-time opportunities after that (Please reach out to me if you have an opportunity for me!).